Withdrawing your KiwiSaver savings

 2. When you purchase your first home.

-After you have been a member of KiwiSaver for three years, you may be able to withdraw your contributions, your employer contributions and the earnings on these towards the purchase of your first home.
-These funds are paid to your lawyer towards the house purchase price.
-From 1st April 2015 you will also be able to withdraw any Member Tax Credits towards your first home deposit.
+After you have been a member of KiwiSaver for three years, you may be able to withdraw your KiwiSaver balance (less $1,000 and any Australian Superannuation transfers), ($1,000 must remain in your account), towards the purchase of your first home.
+These funds are paid to your lawyer towards the house purchase price, and can be to purchase and existing house, or land to build a house on that you are going to live in.

-You may also be eligible for a first home subsidy.
+You may also be eligible for a first home grant.
 This will depend on a number of factors including:

 2. What your income is when you purchase your first home